c-omma/commas-icons-for-vsicons/instructions.md

 1. install **VSCode**!
 2. install the **vscode-icons** extension in VSCode.
 (I just searched for it in the Extensions tab.)

-    consider reading the vscode-icons documentation on [github](https://github.com/vscode-icons/vscode-icons) to minimally understand what is going on.
+    consider reading the vscode-icons documentation on [github](https://github.com/vscode-icons/vscode-icons) to understand what is happening minimally.
 Focus on the [Fine tuning](https://github.com/vscode-icons/vscode-icons/wiki/FineTuning) and the [Custom Icons](https://github.com/vscode-icons/vscode-icons/wiki/Custom) pages.

 ## The icons
 1. create a repository for your icon files: